Amed Rosario Preview, Player Props: Dodgers vs. Braves

 Amed Rosario At The Plate

-- Rosario is hitting .256 with 23 doubles, seven triples, six home runs and 26 walks.
+- Rosario is batting .254 with 23 doubles, seven triples, six home runs and 26 walks.

-- He has gone deep in six games this season (5.0%), leaving the park in 1.2% of his trips to the dish.

-- In 32.5% of his games this season, Rosario has had at least one RBI.
-He's picked up more than one in 10.0% and driven in three or more of his team's runs in two contests.
+- In 5.0% of his games this season, he has homered, and 1.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.